 Vacations are a great way to reduce the stress that builds up during your regular day-to-day life.
-It can be so nice and relaxing to take a break from the grind and just relax on a beach somewhere.
-Or maybe you prefer a more rigorous adventure like mountain climbing, parasailing, deep-sea diving, or a relay race consisting of all three.
+It can be so nice to take a break from the grind and just relax on a beach somewhere.
+Or you may prefer a more rigorous adventure like mountain climbing, parasailing, deep-sea diving, or a relay race consisting of all three.

-It seems pretty clear that whatever stress you may have relieved by going on vacation can quickly come back to an even greater degree once you are home and start looking over your bills — especially if you can’t afford to pay them.
-That is why it is important not to overspend on vacation, lest you return feeling less rested than you were before.
+It seems pretty clear that whatever stress you may relieve by going on vacation can quickly come back to an even greater degree once you are home and start looking over your bills — especially if you can’t afford to pay them.
+With that in mind, here are some tips to help keep your hard-earned money in your bank account instead of with your travel agent.

-A vacation is supposed to be a break from your work life, so adding extra work in the form of planning out your vacation in detail could feel very unappealing.
-But dedicating a little time to hammer out a solid vacation budget will prevent a lot of headaches when you return back to your regular life.
+A vacation is supposed to be a break from your work life, so it may be unappealing to add in the extra work of planning out your vacation in detail.
+But dedicating a little time to hammer out a solid vacation budget will prevent a lot of headaches when you return back to the real world.

 Certain times of the year tend to be more popular for vacations.
 Unfortunately, that means it is more expensive to take a vacation during those times.
-Fortunately, that means it is cheaper to take a vacation at other times — and probably less crowded, as well!
+Fortunately, that means it is cheaper to take a vacation during other times — and probably less crowded, as well.

-While certain areas may be known for their seasonal attractions, there are often more affordable off-season options coupled with cheaper lodging rates.
+While certain areas may be known for their seasonal attractions, they may also have more affordable off-season options coupled with cheaper lodging rates.
 Bianco says this is the reason he tries to avoid peak season like the plague.

 “If there is a huge demand and limited supply of hotel rooms, the chance of you scoring a bargain is pretty slim, because hotel owners know that someone else will come along with the money they want,” Bianco says.
 “Trying to book early can help, or trying to find a spot [during] either side of peak demand will reduce costs.”

-By travelling during slower travel times or during the off-season, you also have a lot more flexibility, Bianco adds.
+By travelling during slower travel times or during the off-season, you also have the perk of more flexibility, Bianco adds.
 “The demand is down, but supply is up and businesses are more ready to give you a substantial discount.”